Doctor of Medicine: France

 After graduating from high school with a Baccalaureat, any student can register at a university of medicine (there are about 30 of them throughout the country).
 Until 2018, at the end of the first year, an internal ranking examination took place at each of these universities in order to implement the numerus clausus.
 This ranking examination and the numerus clausus has since been abolished.
 First year consists primarily of theoretical classes such as biophysics and biochemistry, anatomy, ethics or histology.
 Passing first year is generally considered very challenging, requiring hard and continuous work.
 Each student can only try twice.
-For example, the Université René Descartes welcomes about 2,000 students in the first year and only 300 after numerus clausus.
+For example, prior to its 2019 merger with Paris Diderot University, the Université René Descartes welcomed about 2,000 students in the first year and only 300 after numerus clausus.

 The second and third year are usually quite theoretical although the teachings are often accompanied by placements in the field (e.g., internships as nurses or in the emergency room, depending on the university).

 During their fourth, fifth and sixth years, medical students get a special status called "externe" (In some universities, such as Pierre et Marie Curie, the externe status is given beginning in the third year).
 They work as interns every morning at the hospital plus a few night shifts a month and study in the afternoon.
 Each internship lasts between three and four months and takes place in a different department.
 Med students get five weeks off a year.

 At the end of the sixth year, they need to pass a national ranking exam, which will determine their specialty.
 The first student gets to choose first, then the second, etcetera.
 Usually, students work hard during the fifth and sixth years in order to train properly for the national ranking exam.
 During these years, actual practice at the hospital and in conjunction with some theoretical courses are meant to balance the training.
 Such externs' average wage stands between 100 and 300 euros a month.

 After taking those ranking exams, students can start as residents in the specialty they have been able to pick.
 That is the point from which they also start getting paid.

 Towards the end of the medical program, French medical students are provided with more responsibilities and are required to defend a thesis; however, unlike a PhD thesis, no original research is actually necessary to write an MD thesis.
 At the conclusion of the thesis defense, French medical students receive a State Diploma of Doctor of Medicine (MD, diplôme d'Etat de docteur en médecine).
 Every new doctor must then proceed to a Diploma of Specialised Studies (DES, diplôme d'Etudes spécialisées) to mark their specialty.
 Some students may also receive a Diploma of Complementary Specialized Studies (DESC, diplôme d'Etudes spécialisées complémentaires).